American militia movement: History

-The catalysts of the American militia movement started with the FBI's 1992 shootout with Randy Weaver at Ruby Ridge, Idaho, and the 1993 Waco siege which David Koresh and the Branch Davidians were involved in at Mt.
+The catalysts of the American militia movement started with the FBI's 1992 shootout with Randy Weaver at Ruby Ridge, Idaho, and the 1993 Waco siege in which David Koresh and the Branch Davidians were involved at Mt.
 Carmel in Waco, Texas.
 Critic Mark Pitcavage described the predecessors of the modern militia movement:

 The militia movement is a right-wing movement that arose following controversial standoffs in the 1990s.
 It inherited paramilitary traditions of earlier groups, especially the conspiratorial, anti-government Posse Comitatus.
 The militia movement claims that militia groups are sanctioned by law but uncontrolled by government; in fact, they are designed to oppose a tyrannical government.
 The movement's ideology has led some adherents to commit criminal acts, including stockpiling illegal weapons and explosives and plotting to destroy buildings or assassinate public officials, as well as lesser confrontations.

 The Oklahoma City bombing on April 19, 1995, the second anniversary of the Waco fire, drew nationwide attention to the militia movement because Timothy McVeigh was associated with the Michigan Militia; he possibly even attended meetings before the attack.
 This increased public scrutiny and law enforcement pressure, and brought in more recruits due to the heightened awareness of the movement.

 In March 1996, agents of the FBI and other law enforcement organizations surrounded the 960 acre eastern Montana "Justus Township" compound of the Montana Freemen.
 The Freemen were a group of sovereign citizens that included elements of the Christian Identity ideology, espoused common law legal theories, and rejected the legitimacy of the Federal Reserve.
 Montana legislator Karl Ohs mediated through the standoff.
 Both Randy Weaver (one of the besieged at Ruby Ridge) and Bo Gritz (a civilian negotiator at Ruby Ridge) had attempted to talk to the group but had given up in frustration, as did Colorado Senator Charlie Duke when he had attempted negotiations.
 A break finally came when far-right political leaders abandoned the group to their fate.
 The group surrendered peacefully after an 81-day standoff and 14 of the Freemen faced criminal charges relating to circulating millions of dollars in bogus checks and threatening the life of a federal judge.
 The peaceful resolution of this and other standoffs after Ruby Ridge and Waco have been credited by some to the creation of the Critical Incident Response Group (CIRG) in the U.S. Department of Justice in 1994.